Where Are They Now? A Look At The First Barclays Africa Accelerator Graduates

 Where Are They Now?

 Last month the class for 2017 was announced.
-They are: Flexpay (Kenya), a goods management system; Howler (South Africa), an event commerce platform; Spatialedge (South Africa), a consumer analytics and targeting platform; Abe.ai (USA), provider of artificial intelligence solutions; The Sun Exchange (South Africa), a blockchain-powered solar finance startup; Byte Money (South Africa), a financial management solution; Avenews-GT (Israel), a agricultural trading platform; FOMO Group (South Africa), an alternative payment solutions for travelers; Kapitalwise (USA), an automated investment provider targeting millennials; and eCOIDA (SouthAfrica), an online insurance provider.
+They are Flexpay (Kenya), a goods management system; Howler (South Africa), an event commerce platform; Spatialedge (South Africa), a consumer analytics and targeting platform; Abe.ai (USA), a provider of artificial intelligence solutions; The Sun Exchange (South Africa), a blockchain-powered solar finance startup; Byte Money (South Africa), a financial management solution; Avenews-GT (Israel), an agricultural trading platform; FOMO Group (South Africa), alternative payment solutions for travelers; Kapitalwise (USA), an automated investment provider targeting millennials; and eCOIDA (SouthAfrica), an online insurance provider.